Snergster/virl_packet/README.md

 3. Once the Git clone operation is complete, go into the directory called 'virl_packet' (or virl_packet.git).

 4. You MAY need to generate an 'ssh key'.
-If you already have one, you can skip this step.
+If you already have one, you can skip this step as long as you have NOT set a passphrase on the key.
 Depending on your operating system (Linux, Mac) you can do this using the command `ssh-keygen -t rsa`.
 Do NOT set a passphrase during key generation.
+To remove a passphrase from an existing key, use the command `ssh-keygen -p` and follow the prompts.

   WINDOWS USERS - popular SSH clients will have a function to be able to generate an ssh key.
 Please create an SSHv2 RSA key.
 Do NOT set a passphrase during key generation.
 The system requires the key to be compatible with OpenSSH.
 Some utilities provide a function to 'export' the key for use with OpenSSH.
 Place a copy of the PRIVATE KEY (id_rsa) and the PUBLIC KEY (id_rsa.pub) into the virl_packet directory.